martenj/rodeos/docs/source/use_case_customer.rst

 =============

 - The user must have the iRODS iCommands command line tools installed.
-  These are only available for Linux and Mac.
+  These are only available for Linux and MacOS.
   Windows users should use the WebDAV protocol.
-- The user has knowledge of the Linux/Mac command line.
+- The user has knowledge of the Linux/MacOS command line.
-  In experienced users are recommended to use the WebDAV protocol with a graphical client.
+  Inexperienced users are recommended to use the WebDAV protocol with a graphical client.
 - The user must be able to connect to the iRODS server.
   For the server operated by CUBI, the client must be in the Charite/MDC/BIH networks or have appropriate VPN access.